 Boris Johnson has raised the cap on UK nuclear warheads by 44% and promised the biggest percentage increase in British military spending since the Korean War.
-Parliament is debating the Overseas Operations Bill, which will put military personnel on a different level to civilians before the law.
+Parliament has passed the Overseas Operations Bill, which puts military personnel on a different level to civilians before the law.
 The Spycops Bill recently passed by Parliament increases the power of the state to spy on peaceful campaigners.

 In recent years, militarism has been seeping into more and more areas of life in the UK.
 At the Peace Pledge Union, we call this trend everyday militarism.

 The bill will vastly increase the police's powers to close down protests – with very little reason.
 The reasons that the bill will allow police to give for stopping protests are subjective and vaguely worded.

 Clauses 54 and 55 of the bill will allow the police to restrict or stop a protest if they believe that it may “result in serious disruption to the activities of an organisation which are carried out in the vicinity” or “have a significant or relevant impact on persons in the vicinity” such as by causing them “serious unease, alarm or distress”.
 Such vague justifications could be used, for example, to prevent people protesting against an arms fair on the grounds that the protest causes “alarm” to the arms dealers.
 (This legislation is not needed to prevent people from intimidating others, which is already covered by other laws).